wycks/WordPhing/README.md

 - Simple config file and commands to run

 *Phing has no dependencies other than PHP, so it will run anywhere PHP does (unlike Apache Ant/Cappicino/Rails, etc).
 It should work right out of the box on most lamp stacks.

-*Some of the advanced options might require additional installations of PHP/PEAR packages*
+Some of the advanced options might require additional installations of PHP/PEAR packages*

 ## Features

 **Installation**

 - Creation of a new database (optional)
-- Downloads and installs WordPress (latest stable)
+- Downloads and installs WordPress (latest stable or nightly)
 - Download and installs plugins and/or themes
 - Appends needed info to your wp-config
-- Runs the WP install script (by-passes the 5 minute install).
+- Runs the WP install script (by-passes the 5 minute install)
-- Runs any custom install parameters (optional via `boot.php`)
+- Custom install parameters (optional via `boot.php`)

 **Build Automation:**

 - SQL Export
-- PHP CodeSniffer and Copy/Paste Detector
+- Git
 - PHP Documentor 2
 - FTP
 - Minify js
 - Zips or Gzips

 **Runtime Automation:**

-- Allows you to run scripts on a WordPress install,
+- Allows you to run scripts on a WordPress install (optional via `run.php`),
-    - For example: delete 1000 posts belonging to a category,  see `run.php` for example
+	- For example: delete 1000 posts belonging to a category.
 	- Still in *beta* please do not run on live site

 ##Basic Instructions